your-diary/ydl/README.md

 4. Update the list and fetch newly uploaded videos.

 A month has passed since the previous step.
-Now you want to fetch newly uploaded videos.
+Now you want to fetch newly uploaded videos since then.
 Necessarily commands are exactly same as before.
 ```bash
 $ get_video_id --username Apple video_id_list.txt
 Retrieving the playlist id...